Rational cohomology and Zariski dense subgroups of solvable linear algebraic groups: Proof of Main Theorems

-Recall that $E_2^{pq}$ and ${E'_2}^{pq}$ are first quadrant spectral sequences and thus, the filtrations on the cochain complexes are canonically bounded.
-By the classical convergence theorem (\ref{convthm}), since the ring map $\Phi_M: H^*(\mathfrak{g}_\Q, M) \to H^*(\Gamma, M)$ (\ref{ringmap}) was induced by a map on cochain complexes, it follows that $\Phi_M$ is compatible with the corresponding map $f: E \to E'$ of spectral sequences.
+which in turn induce a map of spectral sequences $f_r^{pq}: E_r^{pq} \to {E_r'}^{pq}$ (which are all isomorphisms for $r \geq 2$).
+Recall that $E_r^{pq}$ and ${E'_r}^{pq}$ are first quadrant spectral sequences and thus, the filtrations on the cochain complexes are canonically bounded.